danielneil/Shark/README.md

 The example configuration demostrates a simple moving averages crossover against the Crypto TOP 20, and though the demo focuses on cryptocurrencies, it could easily be adjusted to suit any financial market.

-See the [plugins](https://github.com/danielneil/Shark-Plugins) for a list of capabilities, and broker configuration can be found [here](https://github.com/danielneil/Shark-Brokers).
+See the [plugins](https://github.com/danielneil/Shark-Plugins) for a list of capabilities, and broker configurations can be found [here](https://github.com/danielneil/Shark-Brokers).

 See the example [configuration](https://github.com/danielneil/Shark-Config) to get started.